Creative Commons

 Unsure?
 Still have questions?

-If you are unsure if your use is classed as non-commercial or within the permissions of the license, please contact info@eupati.eu.
-In case of assumed commercial use, the EUPATI Consortium may suggest a solution, e.g. decide upon a release on a royalty basis.
+If you are unsure about whether your use falls under non-commercial or within the permissions of the license, please contact [email protected].
+In the case of assumed commercial use, the EUPATI Consortium may propose a solution, such as deciding upon a royalty-based release.

 Find Out More